-Some people are shocked that my parents would do that.
-My mom told me recently that it was because she believed in me and that if I did learn a lesson from all this, it would have to come from within.
+People were shocked that my parents would allow that.
+One day, after I turned my life around, my mom told me that she did what she did, because she believed in me and understood that my change had to come from within.
 She was right and I am grateful for her beyond words.

-Nearly two years later, I finally ended up in the top 2% of players in the world.
-I finally became better than all my peers at League of Legends.
-But, my GPA suffered as a result.
+Two years later, I finally joined the top 2% of players in the world.
+I finally bested my peers at League of Legends.
+However, my GPA severely suffered.
 It wasn't easy.
-I stayed up till 4 AM on weekdays even when I had swim practice at 6 AM.
-I practiced my game mechanics for 10 continuous hours on the weekends and spent an estimated total of more than 1500 hours on the game.
+I stayed awke until 4 AM on weekdays even when I had swim practice at 6 AM.
+I practiced my game mechanics for 10 continual hours on weekends and spent more than 1,500 hours on the game.

-The reason why my GPA was so bad in high school is simple.
-I spent all my time trying to become better than my peers at League of Legends.
+The reason why I had such a terrible GPA in high school is simple.
+I spent all of my time trying to be the best at a game.
 (And I finally did it.)